mirek-walking/parcels/README.md

 - process user command “quit”, when user enters quit to command line as input, program should exit

 - take and process command line argument specified at program run – filename of file containing lines in same format as user can enter in command line.
-This is considered as initial load of package information. (not implemented yet)
+(To redirect input from a file use the less-than symbol (<).)

 - handle invalid input of user (if some line of the input is invalid, the line will be ignored and user can insert next line)